 - 1. Ensure all equipment is accessible and has clearance to allow for maintenance. - 2.
 Provide a minimum of 1000 mm clearance in front of all equipment. - 3.
 For all equipment with a motor power rating of 7.5 kW (10 hp) or greater, provide a minimum clearance of 800mm between the outermost extremities of adjacent pieces of equipment, and between a wall and the equipment. - 4.
 Provide a minimum of 800mm clearance between open doors (including electrical panel doors) and adjacent pieces of equipment, walls or obstacles. - 5.
-Ensure adequate clearance above or below units is provided for the lifting / removal down of equipment for repair or replacement. - 5.1 For heavy equipment, ensure clearance is provided for anchored/load rated lifting devices. - 6.
-Provide sufficient clearances for removal and refitting of the serviceable components of all installed equipment without removal or dismantling of other equipment or assets..
-For clarity this includes planned service requirements throughout the life of the asset and non-routine unplanned failures. - 6.1 Provide sufficient clearances to replace air handling unit filters. - 7.
+Ensure adequate clearance above or below units is provided for the lifting / removal down of equipment for repair or replacement.
+Ensure clearance is provided for anchored/load rated lifting devices. - 6.
+Provide sufficient clearances for removal and refitting of the serviceable components of all installed equipment without removal or dismantling of other equipment or assets.
+For clarity this includes planned service requirements throughout the life of the asset and non-routine unplanned failures. - Provide sufficient clearances to replace air handling unit filters.
+6.1 - 7.
 Provide sufficient clearances to replace air handling unit coils and fans. - 8.
 Coordinate clearances with all engineering disciplines to ensure that the final commissioned installation meets all clearance requirements. - 9.
 Locate equipment outside of corrosive locations.
-HVAC equipment may only be installed in corrosive locations with the approval of the City.
+HVAC equipment may only be installed in corrosive locations with the approval of the City. - 10.
+Equipment shall be located such that accumulation of snow on the roof does not hinder their operation, either under normal or extreme snow conditions. - 11.
+Equipment should be located at sufficient distance from the edge to avoid use of barricades.
+Alternately, provide permanent guardrails to allow for safe working access to all maintainable aspects of the equipment. - 12.
+Dampers - 12.1 Ensure dampers and damper actuators are accessible. - 12.2 Provide hinged access doors for actuated dampers to allow for maintenance. - 12.3 Locate motorized dampers (and pneumatic dampers where applicable) in indoor locations.
+Outdoor applications of motorized dampers should be avoided if possible.